 Bits of Freedom stands up for your freedom and privacy on the internet.
 We fight for an internet that is open for everyone, where everyone can continue to share information, and where private communication remains private.
 Our strength lies in combining a broad range of expertise, a constructive lobby where possible, and sharp action where necessary.
 Our approach is successful (PDF).

 Bits of Freedom was active between 2000 and 2006 and resumed its activities in August 2009, when a substantial initial grant by the Dutch foundation Internet4All allowed Bits of Freedom to breathe new life into its defense of civil rights in the information society.
-The executive board of the foundation consists of Joris van Hoboken (researcher at thr Information Law Institute of the New York University), Remmelt Vetkamp (Chief Financial Officer and member of the Board of the Nyenrode Business Universiteit), Lonneke van der Velden (PhD candidate at the Amsterdam School for Cultural Analysis) and Hermine Masmeyer (Director of the European Centre for Human Rights Training).
+The executive board of the foundation consists of Lonneke van der Velden (PhD candidate at the Amsterdam School for Cultural Analysis), Joris van Hoboken (researcher at the Information Law Institute of the New York University), Hermine Masmeyer (Director of the European Centre for Human Rights Training), Manon Oostveen (researcher at the Instituut voor Informatierecht (IViR) at the University of Amsterdam) and Clemens la Lau (financial controller for the Dutch start-up Blendle and working for an accountancy firm)

-The core team of Bits of Freedom consists of Hans de Zwart (director); Rejo Zenger, Ton Siedsma and Floris Kreiken (researchers); Daphne van der Kroft (communication strategist); Evelyn Austin (community builder), Inge Wannet (office manager) and Imre Jonk (system administrator) .
+The core team of Bits of Freedom consists of Hans de Zwart (director), Rejo Zenger, Ton Siedsma, David Korteweg (researchers); Daphne van der Kroft (communication strategist); Evelyn Austin (community builder), Inge Wannet (office manager) and Imre Jonk (system administrator).

 Support Bits of Freedom